 Over-the-counter pain relievers known as NSAIDs might help relieve pain from the swelling and inflammation caused by TED.
-Ibuprofen or Motrin might help.
+Ibuprofen (Advil or Motrin) might help.
 Some people should not take these pain relievers.
 Always talk to your doctor before starting any new treatment.5

 Living a healthy lifestyle never goes out of style, and it rings true for those with TED as well.
 The most important lifestyle change for those with TED is stopping smoking.
 If you smoke, you are at a much higher risk for developing TED.
 If you already have thyroid eye disease and smoke, your symptoms might be worse than someone who does not smoke.5

 Changing how you sleep might provide some relief.
 Sleeping with your head elevated may help reduce the swelling around your eyes.5

 While experts agree that changing your lifestyle habits promotes better health, there is less agreement on specific diet changes for thyroid eye disease.
 In general, experts recommend a diet full of whole foods, fruits, and vegetables.

 For those with TED, some experts believe that supportive diet changes might help with reducing some of the symptoms from TED.5